Purpose and Scope

 All students are bound by the Student Code of Conduct.
 Student peer harassment is prohibited under the Code of Conduct and violations of such should be pursued through the Office of the Dean of Students.

 All inquiries, allegations, and investigations are treated confidentially.
 Information is revealed strictly on a need-to-know basis.
 Information contained in an allegation is kept as confidential as possible.
-However, the identity of the reporting party usually is revealed to the responding party and witnesses.
+However, the identity of the Complainant is revealed to the Respondent and witnesses.

-Confidentiality Agreement.”
-Human Resources can answer any questions relating to the procedures for handling information related to harassment/sexual harassment complaints and investigations to reporting parties and responding parties.
+Human Resources can answer any questions relating to the procedures for handling information related to harassment/sexual harassment complaints and investigations to Complainants and Respondents.

 Employees who violate this policy are subject to appropriate discipline.
 If an investigation results in a finding that this policy has been violated, employees could be subject to immediate termination dependent on the egregious nature of the violation.